w3c/wai-curricula/content/content-author/forms.md

 Unique, descriptive labels help people with disabilities understand the purpose of form fields and controls.

-Accessible labels require collaboration between content authors.
-Designers, and developers.
-Content authors provide the label text, designers specify the label's appearance.
+Accessible labels often require collaboration between content authors, designers, and developers.
+Content authors provide the label text, designers specify the label appearance.
 Developers implement the label.

 #### Learning Outcomes for Topic